ccoutant/dwarf-locations/chapter2-diffs.md

     of location description, the DWARF expression represents the actual value of the object, rather than its location.
     The `DW_OP_stack_value` operation terminates the expression.</span>
-    <span class="add">A location is pushed on the stack for an implicit storage
+    <span class="add">The value `V` on top of the stack is popped, and
-    bank containing the value represented using the encoding and byte order of the value's type and with an offset of 0.</span>
+    a location `L` is formed for a block of implicit storage containing the value `V`, represented using the encoding and byte order of the value's type.
+    The offset of `L` is set to 0 and `L` is pushed onto the stack.</span>

 1. `DW_OP_implicit_pointer`
     *An optimizing compiler may eliminate a pointer, while